On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Stable degenerations of Cohen-Macaulay modules

 We remark that the left morphism is given by

 to make the diagram below:

 By the octahedral axiom, we obtain the required triangle. \end{proof}

-\begin{remark} Combining (the Abelian version of) Lemma \ref{ladder} with Lemma \ref{filtration}, the dimension of $\SHom$ can be calculate easily from datum of AR sequences.
+\begin{remark} Combining (the abelian version of) Lemma \ref{ladder} with Lemma \ref{filtration}, the dimension of $\SHom$ can be calculated easily from the datum of AR sequences.
 For instance, let $R = k[[x, y ]]/(x^{n+1} + y^2)$ where $n$ is even.
+As stated in \cite[Proposition 5.11]{Y}, the set of ideals of $R$ $\{ \ I_i = (x^i , y)\ | \ 1 \leq i \leq n/2 \ \}$ is a complete list of isomorphic classes of indecomposable non free Cohen-Macaulay $R$-modules.
 The AR sequences are

 for $i = 1, \cdots , n/2$ where $I_0 = R$ and $I_{n/2 + 1} \cong I_{n/2}$.
 Then we have

 The diagram shows that

 in $K_0 (\SmodC)$.
 Thus we obtain $[\underline{I_i}, \underline{I_1}] = 2$ for $i = 1, \cdots , n/2$. \end{remark}